peterhinch/micropython-samples/astronomy/README.md

 This module enables sun and moon rise and set times to be determined at any geographical location.
 Times are in seconds from midnight and refer to any event in a 24 hour period starting at midnight.
 The midnight datum is defined in local time.
-The start is a day being the current day plus an offset in days.
+The start is a day specified as the current day plus an offset in days.

 A `moonphase` function is also provided enabling the moon phase to be determined for any date.